 There are a variety of options to get a discounted ticket but they do require some pre-planning and early purchase:

-- The deal booking sites such as Klook regularly have discounted tickets to Sea World and many other attractions on the Gold Coast.
+- The deal booking sites such as ExperienceOz regularly have discounted tickets to Sea World and many other attractions on the Gold Coast.
+They are locally based here in Australia and have a really good selection.

-- Watch out for member only discounts offered through everything from your superannuation fund to the local RACQ motoring club.
+- Watch out for any member-only discounts offered through everything from your superannuation fund to the local RACQ motoring club.

 A few final tips for a top day at Sea World Australia

 Now I don’t want to make this sound like a fine-tuned mission but there are a few things worth thinking about before you arrive.